Tigers: possibly the world's most iconic big cat species:

-The beautiful, awe-inspiring tiger is one of our planet’s most iconic animals.
+The beautiful, awe-inspiring tiger is one of our world’s most iconic animals.
 But here’s the shocking truth.
-Wild tiger numbers dropped by more than 95% since the beginning of the 20th century.
+Wild tiger numbers dropped by around 95% since the beginning of the 20th century.
 Now, for the first time in conservation history, their numbers are on the increase.

 We’re working closely with governments and community groups across Asia – and your support is crucial, as always.
+Today, over 80% of wild tigers live in WWF supported landscapes.
 Will you join us, and help protect this amazing wild cat?

 Where do tigers live?